Opal-teaching/messaging-app/README.md

         "test": "karma start karma.conf.js"
     }
 ```
-This will allow you to run your tests as `$npm run test`.
+This will allow you to run your tests as `npm run test`.

 You can then use the documentation mentioned above as guidance to fill out some test files.
 The beginnings of a test file are provided under `src/js/controllers/messenger/conversationsController.spec.js`,